Signed in as:

 Registered Yoga Trainer

 Shanice holds both her Bachelor’s and Master’s degrees in social work from Fayetteville State University.
-She is a Licensed Clinical Social Worker [C016165] approved by the North Carolina Social Work Certification and Licensure Board, a Licensed Independent Social Worker [LISW #17714] in South Carolina, and a Certified Grief Counselor accredited by The American Institute of Health Care Professionals, Inc.
+She is a Licensed Clinical Social Worker [C016165] approved by the North Carolina Social Work Certification and Licensure Board, a Licensed Independent Social Worker [LISW #17714] in South Carolina, a Certified Clinical Trauma Specialist accredited by the Arizona Trauma Institute, and a Certified Grief Counselor accredited by The American Institute of Health Care Professionals, Inc.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.